Give Me Access to College

 Struggling Without Support

-Ramneek is an undergraduate studying electrical engineering in London.
-She talks about the hurdles she had to jump to find her way through the educational system without the support she needed.
+Read Ramneek’s story of her experiences studying electrical engineering as an undergraduate, the challenges she faced through the educational system without the support she needed.

 Find out more about 'Struggling Without Support'